Any Which Way You Can: Plot

 Wilson, however, is a prize fighter with morals.
-After he learns of the plot and helps Philo and Orville rescue Lynn, he and Philo mutually decide to call off the fight.
-However, both fighters' personal pride makes them wonder who would have won.
-The brawl between the duo takes place after all, but it is punctuated by pauses and personal reflections on their mutual admiration for each other.
-Meanwhile, the Black Widows bet everything they have on Philo; despite their rivalry, they know that he is the better fighter.
+After he learns of the plot and helps Philo and Orville rescue Lynn, he and Philo call off the fight.
+However, both men's pride makes them wonder who would have won.
+The brawl takes place, but it is punctuated by pauses and reflections on their admiration for each other.
+Meanwhile, the Black Widows bet everything they have on Philo.
 When the mobsters try to kill Philo once he gains the upper hand, the Black Widows protect their investment by beating up the Mafia men.
-Wilson eventually breaks Philo's arm and offers to end the fight, but the two men continue the brawl.
+Wilson breaks Philo's arm and offers to end the fight, but the men continue the brawl.
 After a long fight, Philo knocks Wilson out long enough to qualify for a win.
-Wilson helps Philo to the hospital, then later on they have a drink at the Million Dollar Cowboy Bar.
+Wilson helps Philo to the hospital, then they have a drink at the Million Dollar Cowboy Bar.
 On their way home, Philo and the Black Widows (who are now rich) declare a truce and part amicably.
 Beekman, whose attempts to rig the fight for Wilson failed, cannot pay the mob bettors and is marked for death.
-After reaching California, Philo and Lynn are pulled over by a cop who lost money betting against Philo earlier; he promises to endlessly harass them as punishment.
+After reaching California, Philo and Lynn are pulled over by a cop who lost money betting against Philo; he promises to endlessly harass them as punishment.
 Lynn calls out, "Right turn, Clyde!"
-Clyde promptly knocks out the cop and they drive away.
+Clyde knocks out the cop, and they drive away.